gardenbed/basil/README.md

 # Basil 🌿

-Basil is a monorepo application framework for Go.
+Basil is a monorepo application framework for building service-oriented applications in Go.

 ## Why?